Concurrency in C#: Step-by-Step Tutorial 2025

 • Parallel Programming: Employing the Task Parallel Library for parallel execution of Threads and Tasks.

-Is C# Single-threaded or Multithreaded?
+Is C# Single-Threaded or Multithreaded?

 C# is a multithreaded programming language.
 It provides robust support for creating and managing more than one thread within the same application.
 That means C# tasks can run on different threads, each on a dedicated CPU.